C. N. Williamson

-Charles Norris (C N) Williamson (1859–1920) was a British writer, motoring journalist and founder of the Black and White who was perhaps best known for his collaboration with his wife, Alice Muriel Williamson, in a number of novels and travelogues.
+Charles Norris (C N) Williamson (1859–1920) was a British writer, motoring journalist and founder of the Black and White Magazine who was perhaps best known for his collaboration with his wife, Alice Muriel Williamson, in a number of novels and travelogues.

 Biography

 Born in Exeter, Williamson was educated at University College, London, where he studied engineering.
-He spent eight years as a journalist on the Graphic before establishing the Black and White in 1891 as founding editor.
+He spent eight years as a journalist on The Graphic before establishing the Black and White in 1891 as founding editor.
 He published a Life of Carlyle in 1881.
 Several of the Williamsons' short stories and novels later became films.